jlroettger/website/content/plugins/index.md

 ---
 part: Plugins
 title: Provider Plugins
-description: "nut.js has a modular architecture where implementation details are provided by, well, providers."
 ---

 nut.js has a modular architecture where implementation details are provided by, well, providers.